 This post may contain affiliate links.
 Read disclosure policy.

-• Stove: Making steamed hard boiled eggs is my favorite way to cook them.
-Simply add eggs in large saucepan in a single layer.
+To start, add eggs in large saucepan in a single layer.
 Cover with inch of cold water.
-Then turn to high heat, cover with lid and bring hot water to boil.
+Turn stove to high heat, cover with lid and bring water to boil.
 Once boiling, cook for an additional 6 minutes.
-Transfer them with spoon to a bowl full of ice cold water.
-Let sit for 5 minutes, then peel under cold water.

 Best Way to Peel Boiled Eggs